Emerging Leaders Institute (ELI)

 “This has been a great experience and I really value the connections I have made.
 I am looking forward to maintaining these connections in the years to come.”

-The principal leaders of ELI are George Swain and Marcy Mann.
+The principal leaders of ELI are Eric Osorio and Jessica Romero.
 Additional facilitators contribute to the program in various ways.